Bachelor of Business (Sport and Recreation Management) - University of South Australia

 Bachelor of Business (Sport and Recreation Management) by the University of South Australia

-Depending upon the amount of advanced standing awarded, most students are required to complete all the following courses in their study:
+Depending upon the amount of advanced standing awarded, most students are required to complete all of the following courses in their study:

 - Business Development in Sport